Savor the Tiniest Moments

 If you have concerns about your own health or your unborn baby’s health, ask your physician or midwife if a referral to maternal-fetal care is right for you.

 Level II and III care for critically ill newborns

 Our neonatologists and their teams provide 24-hour, dedicated care for premature and fragile newborns in our family birth centers throughout the Puget Sound:

 - Our Level III Neonatal Intensive Care Unit (NICU) cares for newborns as early as 25 weeks’ gestation at St. Joseph Medical Center.

-- Our Level II special care nursery cares for newborns born as early as 34 weeks’ gestation.
+- Our Level II special care nurseries care for newborns born as early as 34 weeks’ gestation.
 Learn more about our Level II special care nurseries at St. Francis Hospital, Highline Medical Center and Harrison Medical Center, and Virginia Mason birth center (opening summer 2020).

 Neonatologists and staff from Seattle Children’s Hospital work with our teams to provide continuous in-hospital care for critically ill newborns in our NICU.

 Find a specialist for advanced pregnancy and neonatal care